50 ways to stay healthy while staying home

 31. Help others

 Helping others can do wonders for your own self-esteem.
-If you’re able, post your neighbours a letter offering to pick up groceries and leave your phone number or volunteer to support the NHS.
+If you’re able, post your neighbours a letter offering to pick up groceries.
 If you can’t get out and about, why not make a donation to a good cause, like a food bank or animal shelter?

 32. Do things you enjoy